“Playing tennis on Mars”: Why lessons from sport can sideline victory in business

 Leadership beyond deliberate practice

 For a long time, the gurus and popular science literature have told us that the best way to master anything is by engaging in deliberate practice.
 Unfortunately, as I explain in The Myth of Deliberate Practice and Mastery, it’s not that straightforward.
-As I summarise below, deliberate practice works well in ‘kind’ learning environments but isn’t particularly effective in ‘wicked’ learning environments.
+That’s because whilst deliberate practice works well in ‘kind’ learning environments, like sports, chess and learning a new language, it isn’t particularly effective in the type of ‘wicked’ learning environments that much of business and leadership takes place in.

-Now I want to double down on the usefulness of deliberate practice specifically as it relates to business and leadership.
-Can deliberate practice help you master these disciplines?
-It turns out that whilst it can be very helpful in the earlier stages of your leadership journey, it becomes less helpful as you advance in your executive career.
-That’s because of the ‘wicked’ nature and complexity of the learning environments that senior leaders operate in.
+Can deliberate practice help you be better in business and leadership?
+Yes, but more so in the earlier stages of your career, as you build your foundational skills.
+But it becomes less helpful in senior leadership positions, precisley because of the ‘wicked’ nature and complexity of the learning environments that senior leaders operate in.

 Continue reading